42 Gluten Free New York Restaurants for Celiacs to Enjoy

 19. Bareburger will make any of its burgers on a GF bun, with knowledge of celiac disease and care in the kitchen.

-20. Gluten free and kosher brunch?
+20. Craving gluten free bagels?
 Start at Modern Bread and Bagel.
 Shakshuka, bagels, burgers, soups and sandwiches, all 100% gluten free in New York.
-Kosher or not, the food is fabulous and the owner, Orly, has an interesting story about why she developed her own gluten free flour here.
-They also do catering, for those who are interested in hosting an event that has celiac-safe food.
+The food is fabulous and the owner, Orly, has an interesting story about why she developed her own gluten free flour here.
+They also do catering, for those who are interested in hosting an event that has celiac-safe food, and have expanded to several locations in New York City, one in New Jersey, and a few more in California.

 23. Great Vietnamese food, with quality ingredients and delicious combinations, at Bricolage on 5th Avenue in Brooklyn.
 I got the grilled shrimp vermicelli bowl, and a friend tried the banh xeo sizzling rice pancake.
 Staff knowledgeable about what was safely gluten free, as well as about cross-contact.
 Both were delicious.